namvnngu/namvnngu.github.io/drafts/writing.md

 ## Motivation

-I often find myself in a situation where I want to remember a useful terminal command, but I have a poor memory and tend to forget it after just a few days.
+I often find myself in a situation where I want to remember a useful terminal command, but I have a poor memory and will forget it after a few days.
 I used to save all the useful commands in [Obsidian](https://obsidian.md), which I use daily as my second brain for notes, planning, learning, and more.

-However, whenever I need to use a command I previously bumped into and saved in the note, it is a bit tedious to jump out of terminal, open Obsidian, search for the note and find the right command.
-On top of that, I sometimes include placeholders for command options whose values are dynamic case by case, so whenever I need to use such a command with options, I have to copy it from the note, paste it into the terminal, and then manually fill in the appropriate values.
+However, whenever I need to use a command I previously bumped into and saved in the note, it is a bit tedious to jump out of the terminal, open Obsidian, search for the note and find the right command.
+On top of that, I sometimes include placeholders for command arguments which are dynamic case by case, so whenever I need to use such a command with placeholders, I have to copy it from the note, paste it into the terminal, and then manually fill in the appropriate values.

 Therefore, I want to build a command manager that I can use directly within the terminal.
-It can detect option placeholders in a saved command and prompt me to fill values in.
+It can detect placeholders in a saved command and prompt me to fill values in.
 It should be built with my existing daily tools namely built-in commands on macOS/Linux and [fzf](https://github.com/junegunn/fzf).

 ## Build a simple command manager